akhimiejr/DESKIFY-OFFICE-SUPPLIES-REPORT/README.md

 • Discount: Discount applied to the order, as a percentage or amount.-
 • Ship Mode: Shipping method selected for the order (e.g., express, regular or delivery truck).-
-• Profit: Profit earned from the order after costs.|
+• Profit: Profit earned from the order after costs.-
-• Unit Price: Price per unit of the item sold.|
+• Unit Price: Price per unit of the item sold.-
-• Shipping Cost: Cost associated with shipping the order.|
+• Shipping Cost: Cost associated with shipping the order.
-• CustID: Unique identifier for each customer.
+• CustID: Unique identifier for each customer.-
-• Customer Name: name of the customer.
+• Customer Name: name of the customer.-
 • Customer Segment: Customer category (e.g.,
-consumer, corporate, Home office, small business).
+consumer, corporate, Home office, small business).-
-• Country: Customer's country.
+• Country: Customer's country.-
-• City: Customer's city.
+• City: Customer's city.-
-• State: Customer's state or province.
+• State: Customer's state or province.-
-• Postal Code: Customer's postal code.
+• Postal Code: Customer's postal code.-
-• Region: Geographic region of the customer.
+• Region: Geographic region of the customer.-
-• Product ID: Unique identifier for each product.
+• Product ID: Unique identifier for each product.-
-• Product Category: Broad category of the product (e.g., furniture, office supplies).
+• Product Category: Broad category of the product (e.g., furniture, office supplies).-
-• Product Sub-Category: More specific category within the product category.
+• Product Sub-Category: More specific category within the product category.-
-• Product Name: Name of the product
+• Product Name: Name of the product-